Data privacy notice when using InterCard’s website.

 However, we take technical and organisational measures in order to safeguard our website and the other IT systems connected to it against loss, destruction, access and modifications and also to prevent the dissemination of your data by unauthorised persons.
 These measures include the encryption of the data transfer between your computer system and our website.
 The encryption makes it extremely difficult for unauthorised persons to view information transmitted between computers.
 It is therefore very unlikely that anyone has read this web page while it was being sent over the network.

 The website may contain hyperlinks to and from third party websites.
 If you follow a hyperlink to one of these websites, please be advised that we cannot assume any liability or provide any warranty for third-party contents or data protection provisions.
 Please check the relevant applicable data protection provisions before transmitting personal data to these websites.

-Please consider also our other information on data protection under www.intercard.de/datenschutz .
-In cased you visit the website of our parent company, Verifone Systems, Inc., 2099 Gateway Place, Suite 600, San Jose, CA 95110, USA (www.verifone.de and www.verifone.com) please consider also their data protection information ( https://www.verifone.com/en/gdpr-privacy-policy).
+Please also pay attention to our card holder information on data protection under www.intercard.de/datenschutz .
+In case you visit the website of our parent company, Verifone Systems, Inc., 2099 Gateway Place, Suite 600, San Jose, CA 95110, USA (www.verifone.com) please consider their data protection information (https://www.verifone.com/en/gdpr-privacy-policy).

 8. Your rights as a data subject

 If personal data are processed by you, you are a "data subject” within the meaning of the GDPR and you are entitled to the following rights vis-à-vis the data controller - i.e. us, InterCard - :